informatici/openhospital/oh-bundle/OH-README.md

 #LOG_LEVEL=INFO
 ```

 - Database and software configuration.
-If a database server hostname/address is specified (other then localhost), OH can be started in CLIENT mode and used in a Client/Server / LAN environment
+If a database server hostname/address is specified (other then localhost), OH can be started in CLIENT mode and used in a client/server / LAN environment.

 ```
-######## Software configuration - change at your own risk :-)
+######## Software configuration - change at your own risk :-) (linux version - windows version requires "$script:" in front of any variable)
 # Database
 MYSQL_SERVER=localhost
 MYSQL_PORT=3306